lingjoor-research/llm-efficiency-submission/README.md

-# Template for the LLM Efficiency Challenge 2023 submission.
+# LLM Efficiency Challenge 2023 submission for Lingjoor team.

-For more details of the challenge, please refer to the [challenge website](https://llm-efficiency-challenge.github.io/).
+Thanks to the organizers for hosting this challenge.
+We have learned a lot from this challenge.
+We hope that we can participate in the next challenge.

-## Evaluation
+## Our solution

-In this challenge, they use [HELM](https://crfm.stanford.edu/helm/) as the evaluator.
-Please run the following command to install HELM on your machine:
+We believe that high-quality data is one of the keys to success in this challenge.
+For full details, please see [SOLUTION.md](SOLUTION.md).

-### Local evaluation
+## Local evaluation

 Firstly, install HELM on your machine: